scop/bash-completion/CONTRIBUTING.md

   These forms of parameter substitutions can also be used on arrays, which makes them very powerful (if a little slow).

+- We want our completions to work in `posix` and `nounset` modes.

+  Unfortunately due to a bash < 5.1 bug, toggling POSIX mode interferes with keybindings and should not be done.
+This rules out use of process substitution which causes syntax errors in POSIX mode.

+  Instead of toggling `nounset` mode, make sure to test whether variables are set (e.g. with `[[ -v varname ]]`) or use default expansion (e.g. `${varname-}`).

 - Prefer `compgen -W '...' -- $cur` over embedding `$cur` in external command arguments (often e.g. sed, grep etc) unless there's a good reason to embed it.
 Embedding user input in command lines can result